BlueFinBima/DCS-AH-64D-Profile/README.md

 [Read the Wiki](https://github.com/BlueFinBima/DCS-AH-64D-Profile/wiki)

 This is a Helios profile for the DCS AH-64D Apache.
-It is intended to be used with the dedicated Helios interfance shipped with 1.6.5300.x.
+It is intended to be used with the dedicated Helios interface shipped with 1.6.5300.x.
 As such, it makes use of specific panels which are integrated into that release of Helios.

 The CMWS, EUFDs, KUs MFDs & TEDAC are all modelled as Helios gauges with the ability to auto-bind to the AH-64D profile.
-This means that if the AH-64D interface is added in the Helioos Profile Editor, and one of these gauges is applied from the toolbox, then there should be no need to manually bind the gauge.
+This means that if the AH-64D interface is added in the Helios Profile Editor, and one of these gauges is applied from the toolbox, then there should be no need to manually bind the gauge.
 [Helios Apache Interface - First Look video](https://youtu.be/d1wWuct7lRg)

+Several profiles are shipped in this package.
+Dual Cockpit profiles for both two PC set-ups and single PC set-ups both require the used of Iris Screen Exporter.
+If using a 2 PC set-up, there is a remote profile which is solely for loading into Profile Editor in order to configure the Viewports on the machine running DCS.
+There are also two single cockpit profiles which are a little simpler to configure.

+### Note
+Due to the nature of this dual cockpit profile, this is not for beginners.
+If the profiles are changed or scaled, then it is expected that the user is able to make adjustments to Iris configuration in order to make the viewports appear in the correct position.

 ### Limited Support
 [discord](https://discord.gg/6u8AAqs7zD)